lbryio/lbry.com/content/faq/lbry-android.md

 ![delete](https://spee.ch/7411547d0aea6da1b0c765151c4ffd0e30b2c9fd/delete1.jpg)

-Right after the content is deleted, you should see the same content showing on the app screen, if you click on it, it will start the download again, unless you want to redownload the content.
+Right after the content is deleted, you should see the same content showing on the app screen, if you click on it, it will start the download again.
-To delete the other contents, please follow the same steps until you delete all the contents you do not need on your phone.
+To delete additional content, please follow the same steps until you delete all the contents you do not need on your phone.
+We'll be improving this to allow for easier deletion multiple content at the same time.

 ### Enable Background Media Playback. {#backgroundmediaplayback}

-When playing anything on the LBRY android app, it will stop playing when you minimise the app or switch to another application.
+When playing anything on the LBRY android app, it will stop playing when you minimize the app or switch to another application.
+Since we aren't YouTube and won't make you pay for subscription to enable background media playback, you can enable this feature in the app settings.
-If you still want your video or audio to continue playing in the background, you will need to enable that in the app settings

-1. Swipe your phone screen to the right to reveal the menu.
+1. Swipe your phone screen to the right to reveal the menu, select Settings.
-2. Select settings
-3. Tap enable background media player, this will change the status of that option from grey to green
+2. Tap the `Enable background media playback` toggle on the right hand side, this will change the status of that option from grey to green

 ![settings](https://spee.ch/6169bbad4908bee2378f09a7ea048b981a79ebe5/enable.jpg)